 jimclatfelter.neocities.com

-FASType: The first app is a text editor that simulates the look of a typewriter.
+Text Editor: The first app is a text editor that simulates the look of a typewriter.
 It uses a monospace font, which means columns of numbers align perfectly, and it has many of the standard Rich Text Format ((rtf) editing features, like bold, italic and underlined text.
 I have added red text, among other enhanced features.
 It uses your browser's spell check capability as well.
 It has a typewriter format, being designed for letter size paper.
 Your printed pages will look like the ones on the screen.
 Press F1 for a helpful list of the key controls.
 All actions are initiated by keystrokes.
-Typewriters don't have menus.
-Lack of menus means speedier editing, hence the name FASType.
+Typewriters don't have menus, and lack of menus means speedier editing.
 Your work is saved as a private web page with an html extension.

 ————————————————————————————————————

-PICTool: The second app is an image viewer/editor that features image transformations and adjustments.
-It provides a way to load many images at once and page through them using the tab and backspace keys.
-If you see an image that needs changing you can make the edits and save them as a jpg or a png file.
-Of course you can open one image at a time to use the tools that it provides.
-This app is called PICTool.
-With this and the other image apps below, use Ctrl-Shift-P for printing your images.
-This way you will get your printer driver software where you can specify glossy or matte photo paper for best quality prints.
+Image Editor: This app is a versatile image viewer/editor that features image transformations and adjustments.
+It provides a way to load many images at once and page through them using the left and right cursor keys.
+If you see an image that needs changing you can make the edits and save the image back to your computer.
+Of course you can open one image at a time to use the editing tools that the app provides.

-Simplifier: A Kuwahara simplifier with a reveal brush and an opacity slider for fine adjustments.
-This filter simplifies the details in an image while preserving clean edges.
-It creates a great artistic effect.
+Kuwahara Filter: A simplifier that removes details while keeping sharp edges for artistic effects.
+It has a reveal brush and two opacity sliders for fine adjustments.
+Kuwahara filtering simplifies the details in an image while preserving clean edges.

-Painter: A paint stroke filter that also has a reveal brush and opacity slider.
-Select your brush size and stroke length to apply a variety of artistic effects.
+Paint Stroke Filter: This filter also has a reveal brush and opacity slider.
+Select among eight brushes, then choose your brush size and stroke length to apply a variety of artistic effects.
+Use the opacity slider on all these apps to adjust the strength of the effect.

 ———————————————————————————————————————————————

-Next are links to to my 1001 poems and my three versions of the Dao De Jing, all of which relate the outlook of that classic to Douglas Harding's viewpoint on headless seeing.
+Next are links to my 1111 poems and my three versions of the Dao De Jing, all of which relate the outlook of that classic to Douglas Harding's viewpoint on headless seeing.
+The Dao haiku meditations were created by Claude AI.

 ————————————————————————————————————